nectar-cookbooks/daris/README.md

 unfortunate, but it would difficult to extract decent diagnostics from the script output.

-The mfsink-auth command
+The mfremote-auth command
 -----------------------

-The "mfsink-auth" command is designed to be installed on a Linux system, and run by a Mediaflux / DaRIS user to allow SSH Sink access to the user's filespace from their DaRIS account.
+The "mfremote-auth" command is designed to be installed on a Linux system, and run by a Mediaflux / DaRIS user to allow SSH Sink access to the user's filespace from their DaRIS account.
 It does the following: